kghose/groho/docs/tutorial.md

 Tutorial (v0.0)
 ===============

+The tutorial will present a few scenarios and then work through them.

 Scenarios
 =========
-We'll start by considering a few space-flight scenarios

 Earth-to-Mars transfer
 ----------------------